 Sean Lahman is an award-winning database journalist and author.

 He develops interactive databases and data driven stories for the Rochester Democrat and Chronicle and other Gannett newspapers and websites.
-He’s part of the investigative reporting team and writes a weekly column on patents and innovation.
+He also writes a weekly column on emerging technology and innovation.